How to Do the Bernina Express as a Day Trip from Milan [2023]

 red and white Bernina Express train near green field viewing mountain and green trees in The Swiss Alps

-Is the Bernina Express worthy it?
+Is the Bernina Express worth it?
 The answer is a resounding yes.

 This post is not about the Bernina Express itself, but rather how to ride the Bernina Express as a day trip from Milan.
 So, if you are wondering “Can you do Bernina Express in one day?” the answer is definitely yes!